Drowze/action-publish-gem-to-nexus/README.md

 # Publish gem to nexus

-Simple gitHub actions to build and publish gems to Sonatype's Nexus Repository.
+Simple GitHub action to build and publish gems to Sonatype's Nexus Repository.

 ## Inputs: